 Libgraph is the implementation of the TurboC graphics API on GNU/Linux using SDL.
 You can get more info here.

 You might think that one can easily install libgraph just downloading the files from here.
 And configuring and installing on Ubuntu machine.
 But it isn’t simple, Wait.
-If you read carefully What is libgraph section in post you will notice, there is pre-requisite to install libgraph.
+If you read carefully What is a libgraph section in the post you will notice, there is pre-requisite to install libgraph.
 And that is SDL packages.
 As libgraph is fully dependent upon SDL, we have to first install them.
 SDL stands for Simple DirectMedia Layer.
-Which is platform on which our graphics program runs.
+Which is the platform on which our graphics program runs?
 And FYI Ubuntu doesn’t provide this out of the box.
 So follow the following simple steps to install required SDL version.